StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/create-a-task-log.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for creating a [task log](about-task-logs.md) in TheHive.

-A task log—also referred to as an activity—is where analysts record their actions, observations, and decisions in response to a [task](about-tasks.md).
-Task logs can be recorded at any time, regardless of the task’s status, including when it's marked as *Completed*.
+Create a [task log](about-task-logs.md) in TheHive to record your actions, observations, and decisions in response to a [task](about-tasks.md).
+Task logs can be recorded at any time, regardless of the task's status, including when it's marked as *Completed*.

 <h2>Procedure</h2>